 Graduating students who plan to return to McNeese for additional course work must complete and submit an Application for Admission to the Admissions Office.

-- A curriculum may be changed through the last date for late registration for a particular term.
+- A curriculum may be changed through the last date for late registration for a regular semester or summer session.
 Any curriculum change form received after the last date for late registration will be processed for the next semester in which the student enrolls.
 However, if requested by the student and approved by the registrar, a curriculum change form received after the last date for late registration may be processed for the current term, provided the change will not negatively impact the student nor the University.

-Federal law requires all public universities to provide students with information concerning graduation rates, security policies and crime statistics, and athletic program participation rates and financial data.
+Institutional Disclosure and Reporting RequirementsFederal law requires all public universities to provide students with information concerning graduation rates, security policies and crime statistics, and athletic program participation rates and financial data.

 Security policies and crime statistics are available on the University Police website.